timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 released service to securely request files from someone through the web.

-As always, I'm super interested in the cryptographic implementation of such services to ensure they're secure, even if for example, the company servers would be compromised.
-Sadly, their website didn't go deep into the technical details other than some simple facts that local cryptography is used with a private key using RSA and AES to provide end-to-end encryption.
+As always, I'm super interested in the cryptographic implementation of such services to ensure they're secure.
+Even if for example, the company servers would be compromised.
+Sadly, their website didn't go deep into the technical details.
+It only noted some simple facts that local cryptography is used with a private key using RSA and AES to provide end-to-end encryption.
 The application is not open-source which would allow easy auditing, and no white paper is available.